ONIYURI BUJINKAN KATANA (Sword)

 The "Oniyuri" (Tiger Lily) katana is a custom made 9260 spring steel blade specialized for practicing a specific ryu-ha of the Bujinkan.

-The blade body is a 9260 silicon alloy carbon spring steel.
+The blade body is a 9260 silicon alloy carbon spring steel and is SHARP for cutting purposes (Non-Sharp available by special order).

-Full Hand Forged, Through Tempered, Oil Quenched, Hand Polished.
+Full Hand Forged, Through Tempered, Oil Quenched, Hand Polished and SHARP!

 Real Ray Skin Panel Wrap.